Generic SaaS was built for a startup in San Francisco, not a 40-year veteran process engineer's workflow in Middlesbrough

 How to choose a developer in Middlesbrough

 Choose a partner with the discipline to talk you out of building the wrong things.
 The best ones will tell you to keep payroll, email and accounting off-the-shelf and spend your budget only where your operational edge lives.
 Ask them to play back your process in their own words; if they can't, they'll encode the wrong logic.
-Expect them to connect the build to your ERP (Enterprise Resource Planning) software, custom CRM (Customer Relationship Management) and business intelligence dashboards so you get one system, not another silo.
+Expect them to connect the build to your ERP (Enterprise Resource Planning) software, custom CRM (Customer Relationship Management) and business intelligence (BI) dashboards so you get one system, not another silo.

 - Your distinctive process and engineering logic encoded in software, not flattened by a generic tool